Skip to content

 Scan-to-BIM is an increasingly valuable (and lucrative) service for scanning providers to offer.

 That’s because BIM is more than a passing trend for your AEC customers.
-Most companies and projects have accepted it as an extremely effective methodology for collaborating more effectively throughout the entire building lifecycle.
+The scan-to-BIM process is extremely effective in creating accurate BIM models, and these BIM tools can therefore enhance project collaboration and efficiency.
+BIM model-checking software allows for different disciplines of models to work together which can help identify clashes, or check specific constraints within the BIM model.
+This is another reason why scan-to-BIM is increasing in popularity.
 Many government bodies have even begun to mandate BIM, so its use in AEC will only continue to increase as time goes on.

-The catch is that an AEC company needs detailed 3D models of a building to do good BIM.
+The catch is that an AEC company needs detailed 3D models of a building to create good BIM models.
 For new projects, this is easy enough, since 3D data is generated by designers and planners during the early stage of the project.

 BIM 101